yellowsink/website-v2/src/pages/keys.md

 My main PGP key used for signing and verifying can be found on https://keys.openpgp.org.
 It has the fingerprint `6950 8A81 E697 A652 20C2 E707 DB78 982E 597E 772A` and is tied to `yellowsink@riseup.net`.

+It can also be found via Web Key Directory (WKD) at [`sink@uwu.network`](https://uwu.network/.well-known/openpgpkey/hu/phiagit188wgpu9qbkcm3frsbws76bmo).